Let Friends Bring Food to Your Table

 - The colors are important.

 - Although City of Evanston LINK benefits don’t expire, you can only use tokens issued this year.
-This year’s colors are pink ($1) and black (5).
+This colors vary from year to year.
 If you have tokens from previous seasons, brink them to the City’s tent on market days and they will exchange them.

 - Friend’s of Evanston Farmers Markets matching tokens DO expire.
-This year’s white ($1) and green ($5) are only good until the final market, November 7, 2015.
+This year’s tokens are only good until the final market, November 4, 2017.
 If you have Friends tokens from previous seasons, they cannot be used to purchase goods at the Market.

 - That means you should always use the FEFM matching tokens first, especially towards the end of the market season.

-- Vendors cannot give change when purchase are made with LINK tokens.
-Your purchase has to be “exact change.”
+- Vendors cannot give cash change when purchase are made with LINK tokens.
+Your purchase has to be “exact change” unless the vendor has tokens to give back as change.
+Vendors, however, are not obligated to do so.